adiimated/Songalytics-Music-Popularity-Predictor/README.md

 ### Average Dancebility for Top 10 Frequent Genres

 ## What constitutes a popular song ?

+### Comparing mean values of each popularity category
 ```
 # Grouping by 'popularity_category' and getting the mean of each feature per category
 category_mean = df.groupby('popularity_category').mean()